nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 :information_source: **Note:**

-* Edits an entry that matches the entry name and changes the parameters of an entry depending on which are specified
+* Edits an entry that matches the entry name and changes the parameters of an entry depending on which are specified.
-* The tags d/ and a/ have to be used to indicate which field specifies DESCRIPTION and which field specifies AMOUNT
+* The tags d/ and a/ have to be used to indicate which field specifies DESCRIPTION and which field specifies AMOUNT.
-* The index must be a positive integer 1, 2, 3, and must be within the range of the number of entries (e.g. if there are 10 entries, the `INDEX` given cannot be > 10)
+* The index must be a positive integer 1, 2, 3, and must be within the range of the number of entries (e.g. if there are 10 entries, the `INDEX` given cannot be > 10).

 </div>